Byta-Tigris/almight-decision/AIP/asta/protocol/aip-asta-protocol-1.md

 * Chain adapters can provide a method for making raw rpc requests.
 * External request from **Protocol** to the *node* or *Third-party API* will have dedicated response-error handler
+* Each method response must be validated again using the schema

 ![Request flow](./assets/request-flow.png)